fluent/fluent-bit-docs/administration/buffering-and-storage.md

     storage.total_limit_size  5M
 ```

-If for some reason Fluent Bit gets offline because of a network issue, it will continue buffering CPU samples but just keep a maximum of 5M bytes of the newest data.
+If for some reason Fluent Bit gets offline because of a network issue, it will continue buffering CPU samples but just keep a maximum of 5MB of the newest data.